-*This article is based on the interview conducted at an earlier date; some details may differ at the present time.
+*This article is based on the interview conducted in September 2018; some details may differ at the present time.

 From Shared Spaces to Community Spaces: WeWork's Office Revolution